PERSONS PER SQUARE KILOMETER

 The government has reserved thousands of square kilometers as protected areas.
 Some of these protected areas are the Chobe National Park in the north, the Central Kalahari Game Reserve, the Moremi Game Reserve in the Okavango Delta and the Kgalagadi Transfrontier Park at the border to South Africa.

-The official language is English, besides that many different local languages are spoken, such as Mbukushu, Naro, Subiya, Tswana, Kalanga (150.000 speakers), Afrikaans (20.000 speakers), Herero (20.000 speakers), and Birwa (15.000 speakers).
+The official language is English, besides many different local languages, such as Mbukushu, Naro, Subiya, Tswana, Kalanga, Afrikaans, Herero and Birwa.

-Botswana is a parliamentary republic with multiple parties, that operates under the constitution of 1966.
-The country is headed by a president, who is as well head of state as leader of government, and serves for a period of 5 years.
-At this moment, since 1 April 2008, the president is Ian khama, (party: Botswana Democratic Party).
+Botswana is a parliamentary republic, with multiple parties, that operates under the constitution of 1966.
+The country is headed by a president, who head of state as well as leader of government, and serves for a period of 5 years.
+The current president (2019) is Mokgweetsi Masisi (party: Botswana Democratic Party).
 The government consists of two Chambers: one House of Chiefs, which consists of 15 seats and where the most important tribe leaders hold position.

 The second one is the National Assembly, which consists of 47 seats (40 chosen, 7 named by the president) with a term of office of 5 years.
 The most important politic parties are the Botswana Democratic Party (BDP), Botswana National Front (BNF), Botswana People’s Party (BPP) and the Botswana Independence Party (BIP).